fbpx

 Putting it all together

-Additionally, DMARC can provide feedback to domain owners about how their domains are being used in email messages, allowing them to take action to prevent unauthorized use of their domain in email messages and to prevent hits to your reputation from spammers forging your email addresses.
+Additionally, DMARC can provide important feedback to domain owners about how their domains are being used in email messages, allowing them to take action to prevent unauthorized use of their domain in email messages and to prevent hits to your reputation from spammers forging your email addresses.

 When these three technologies work together, your email recipients are happy.
 Is it really from Mark or Jerry–or “XerionThePlague67”?
 Did Mark write that content?
 Did it “stop” anywhere on the way?